ssardina-planning/allegro-composition/README.md

 1. The **simulation-based technique** for non-deterministic composition problems was developed here:

-    * Giuseppe De Giacomo and Sebastian Sardina.
-[Automatic synthesis of new behaviors from a library of available behaviors](https://www.ijcai.org/Proceedings/07/Papers/301.pdf).
-In Manuela M. Veloso, editor, Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), pages 1866-1871, Hyderabad, India, January 2007.
+    * Sebastian Sardina, Fabio Patrizi, and Giuseppe De Giacomo.
+Behavior composition in the presence of failure.
+In Gerhard Brewka and Jerome Lang, editors, Proceedings of Principles of Knowledge Representation and Reasoning (KR), pages 640-650, Sydney, Australia, September 2008.
+AAAI Press.
     * Giuseppe De Giacomo, Fabio Patrizi, and Sebastian Sardina.
 [Automatic behavior composition synthesis](http://dx.doi.org/10.1016/j.artint.2012.12.001).
 Artificial Intelligence Journal, 196:106-142, 2013. (author free copy [here](https://sites.google.com/site/ssardina/publications/aij13-dgps-autocomp.pdf?attredirects=0)

     The plain technique and two optimisations have been implemented by the authors of ALLEGRO.